epsilon537/boxlambda/docs/build_sys_building_sw.md

----
-hide:
-  - toc
----

 # Building the Software for BoxLambda

-The software associated with a gateware project is automatically compiled, converted to a memory file, and included in the gateware project as part of the build process.

-Software projects can also be built independently.
-From the build directory, enter the following command:
+To build a software project, from the build directory, enter the following command:

 `make <sw_project_name>`.